 The duration of the programme is approximately 52 weeks, beginning in September, and teaching is spread over the Autumn and Spring Terms.
-Examinations are held in the Spring and Summer Term, after which students complete a Dissertation.
+Examinations are held in the Spring and Summer Term, after which students complete an Independent Research Paper.

 The first week of the course is dedicated to postgraduate student induction, including registration and an introduction to College and School of Management facilities.
-During this week MN5555 Foundations of Modern Management is offered as an integral, though non-assessed, part of the programme for Master's students at the School of Management.
-During the Autumn Term, students may also wish to follow the College's IT Training Courses in the Computer Centre (which can be found by visiting: http://www.rhul.ac.uk/information-services/computer-centre/).
+During the Autumn Term, students may also wish to follow the College's IT Training Courses in the Computer Centre.